 This is the approach we recommend to every client, and it is the one that consistently produces the best results over time.
 Build an email newsletter list of journalists who cover your industry.

 Here is how it works.
 Identify 20 to 50 journalists who regularly write about your industry, your market, or topics related to your business.
 Read their work.
 Understand what they cover and what angles interest them.
 Subscribe to their newsletters if they have them.
 Follow them on social media.
 Get to know their beat.
+Tools like Muck Rack and Cision maintain searchable databases of journalists organized by beat, outlet, and recent article history.

 Then start a simple email newsletter.
 Not a company newsletter full of product updates and self-congratulation.
 A newsletter where you share genuinely useful insights about your industry.
 Original data.
 Contrarian takes.
 Expert analysis of trends they are likely covering.
 Things a journalist would find valuable when they are researching their next story.